VstudioLAB/ZBS_Flasher/custom-firmware/README.md

 - https://twitter.com/atc1441
 - https://twitter.com/Vstudio_LAB

-### Dmtry's Firmware:
+## Dmtry's Firmware:

 Dmtry's website detail is process to create the firmware you're about to use.

 <http://dmitry.gr/?r=05.Projects&proj=29.%20eInk%20Price%20Tags>

 The license is simple: This code/data/waveforms are free for use in hobby and other non-commercial products.
-For commercial use, contact him: <mailto:licensing@dmitry.gr>
+For commercial use, [contact him]<mailto:licensing@dmitry.gr>

 ## For a simple starting point and direct testing of the labels use following precompiled firmwares: